 At each level, students must complete at least 5 leadership activities from a specific list in order to achieve the award.
 Once students have achieved the Gold award, they can work towards the Platinum Community Leadership Award, where they must complete 20, 50 or 100 hours of volunteering in the community as well as make a short presentation about the volunteering they have been involved in.

 Form tutors sign off the activities in students’ planners and Leadership Colours are awarded in assemblies every month.
 Badges are worn proudly on the school blazer.
 Students gain 20 Hall points for a Bronze award, 40 points for a Silver award, 60 points for a Gold award and 99 points for a Platinum award.

-Last academic year, the following number of Leadership Colours were awarded:
+Last term, the following number of Leadership Colours were awarded:

 “Leadership Ladder makes you a kinder, more well-rounded person and builds your confidence.
 It has encouraged me to go and help the community and I am now working towards my Platinum Community Leadership Award.
 I now feel more confident to lead groups of children, speak to adults, organise things and participate in new activities”

 Katie Richardson (Year 10), Lower Gold & Upper Bronze

 “I took part in inter-hall cross-country, sports day, table-tennis club and Masterchef.
 I really enjoyed the activities that Leadership Ladder encouraged me to take part in because I now feel confident cooking.
 I think other people should get involved with it because you can find something you’re really good at”